Center for Pediatric Gastroenterology and Nutrition

 Ulcerative colitis is a chronic, but treatable form of inflammatory bowel disease that affects your child’s growth and development.
-To find out if ulcerative colitis is the cause of your child’s abdominal issues, call or make an appointment online today at The Center for Pediatric Gastroenterology and Nutrition in the Southern and Western Chicago suburbs.
+To find out if ulcerative colitis is the cause of your child’s abdominal issues, call or make an appointment online today at The Center for Pediatric Gastroenterology and Nutrition throughout Illinois.

 Ulcerative colitis (UC) causes inflammation of the inner lining of your child’s large intestine.
 With UC, your child’s colon becomes irritated, and his or her immune system can’t stop it.

 The inflammation associated with UC starts in your child’s rectum and spreads upward, eventually affecting the entire colon.
 As a result, the cells on the surface of your child’s bowel die and fall off, causing open sores to form.
 These ulcers release pus, mucus, and blood.

 - Pancolitis: affects the entire colon

 - Distal colitis: affects the left side of the colon

 Regardless of the type of ulcerative colitis, the doctors at The Center for Pediatric Gastroenterology and Nutrition diagnose your child with, the disease presents with the same symptoms.
 These include both severe abdominal cramping and ongoing diarrhea.
 It is not uncommon for children with UC to suffer from gas, loss of weight, and passing often bloody stools more than eight times a day.

 These symptoms result from the fact that an inflamed intestine is unable to absorb water and nutrients normally.
 The inflammation also causes the bowels to empty itself often.